Submit your art for our cover art contest to be published on the cover of Volume 1 Issue 2!Read more about Cover Art Contest Volume 1 Issue 2

 Articles (English and Non-English)

 Mission: The New Florida Journal of Anthropology is an open access, peer-reviewed, graduate student-run academic journal housed in the Anthropology Department of the University of Florida.
 Submissions are not limited to the UF community or its affiliates.
 We encourage diversity of scholarship by publishing any anthropologically focused research with no geographic or temporal restrictions.
-In the spirit of inclusion, we also welcome research from tangential subjects including linguistics, geography, history and other related fields.
+In the spirit of inclusion, we also welcome research from related subjects including linguistics, geography, history and other related fields.
 Our primary goal is the dissemination of knowledge.
-To attain this, we provide all NFJA editions in a fully open access digital format, free of charge for both authors and readers.
+To attain this, NFJA issues are gold open access, meaning they are digital, and completely free of charge for both authors and readers.